 - Zhong-Lin Lu, Ohio State University

 - Aaron Seitz, University of California, Riverside

 - Michael Silver, University of California, Berkeley

-Call for Papers: Special Issue on Computational Models of Early Vision
+Call for Papers: Computational Models of Early Vision

 Submissions to the special issue will be open through September 1, 2019.
 Accepted papers will be published as ready in the current monthly issue as well as presented as a special issue together as a collection on the JOV website.